 "Neo-soul" was a burgeoning movement that tethered itself to the classic soul singer-songwriters of the 1970s (a la Stevie Wonder and Minnie Riperton) while also highlighting the wide-ranging jazz-rap influences of acts like A Tribe Called Quest.
 By the late 1990s, artists like D'Angelo, Erykah Badu and Lauryn Hill were demonstrating how organically boho-rap stylings and the earthy sensibilities of this wave of soul artists interconnected.
 Legendary producer J. Dilla was a lynchpin for artists like The Roots, Common and Raphael Saadiq; and as part of the Soulquarians collective, helped to blur the lines between such acts.

 The songwriting/production of Timbaland and Missy Elliott further melded Hip-Hop and R&B with their hitmaking Superfriends collective, which included rapper Magoo, R&B heartthrob Ginuwine and established superstar Aaliyah.
-Elliott's own music featured her rapping and singing in equal measure, and her latest of collaborators included virtually everyone popular in urban music; from Lil Kim and Ludacris to 702 and SWV.
+Elliott's own music featured her rapping and singing in equal measure, and her list of collaborators included virtually everyone popular in urban music; from Lil Kim and Ludacris to 702 and SWV.
+Aaliyah would become one of the biggest stars of the late 90s on the success of Tim and Missy's production, but also her own fruitful pairings with Hip-Hop stars like Elliott, Nas and DMX.

 But there was no greater ambassador for, and example of, the merging of Hip-Hop and R&B than Mary J. Blige.
 Her run of albums and hits like "You're All I Need (I'll Be There For You)" with Method Man made her the face of R&B's new generation, and there's still no one who embodies the hybrid nature of the past 30 years of Black music.
 Her "Queen Of Hip-Hop Soul" moniker has always been appropriate because she's always embodied Hip-Hop's spirit in a soul context.